 I am able to advise both detained persons and ‘nearest relatives’ as to their rights under the Mental Health Act.
 Should you be unhappy with your ‘nearest relative’ then I can advise on the options for changing/removing them.

 I studied law at Sheffield Hallam University.
 I went on to study for my Legal Practice Course (LPC) at BBP Law School in Leeds where I graduated in 2006.
-I qualified as a solicitor in 2009 and have specialised in criminal and mental health law since qualifying.
+I have worked at David Gray Solicitors LLP since I trained and qualified as a solicitor at David Gray Solicitors LLP in 2009.